 - Open Communication: Open communication is an important building block for relationships.
 Youth are more likely to turn to adults they know and trust.
 Early in an experience, get to know youth.
 Encourage them to share thoughts and feelings.
 Respect their point of view.
 Avoid judgment.
-Later, open communication helps support youth in emotional distress or a mental health crisis. - Pay attention.
+Later, open communication helps support youth in emotional distress or a mental health crisis. - Effective Listening: Listening seems simple, but often is not.
+Pay attention.
 Ask questions.
 Show understanding.
 Avoid interrupting.
 Let youth share their whole story.
 Show trust.
 Control your own emotions.
 Praise youth for reaching out. - Asking Open-Ended Questions: Open-ended questions help youth pause and reflect before they answer.
 These questions need more than a one-word answer.
 The best questions usually start with a what, how, or when.
 Avoid why questions that may feel judgmental.